Itential-Pre-Builts/Kentik-REST-Example/documentation/Device Onboarding - Kentik - Example.md

 #### Microsoft Teams

-This IAP automation sends formatted messages over Microsoft Teams with links to the IAP job run, a ServiceNow Change Request created for an alarm event, and the Kentik flow data.
+This IAP automation sends formatted messages over Microsoft Teams with links to the IAP job run, a ServiceNow Change Request created for the device onboarding event, and the Kentik flow data.
 One Microsoft Teams channel called `Device Onboarding` is used in this automation that requires creating an Incoming Webhook.

 Follow the Microsoft Teams documentation linked for <a href='https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=dotnet' target='_blank'>creating Incoming Webhooks</a> for setting up the webhook for that channel.